huangenyan/curriculum-vitae/index.md

 I'm good at many different but related areas in computer science and software engineering, because I enjoy programming and I feel happy to learn new technologies.
 My current work gives me the oppotunity to apply my knowledge to real projects.
 This is the reason why I have experience in several different domains as I mentioned above.
 I still keep learning new stuff since I really enjoy the learning process and want to apply what I learn to my work.

-Currently, I'm looking for new jobs with the following expectations: 1) It can utilizing my knowledge to real applications.
-The applications have enough social impact at present or in the future.
+Currently, I'm looking for new jobs with the following expectations: 1) It should be a senior job which can utilize my knowledge to real applications.
+The applications should have enough social impact at present or in the future.
 2) I can continue studying new skills and the my work should keep in touch with latest technologies in the world.
+3) The salary should be around __HK$600,000__ per year.

 ## Experience